Does lemon water break a fast? — explained by Simple

 Black, sugar-free coffee is good to go during your fasting window (remember to switch to decaf after lunch or if you’re sensitive to caffeine).
 Coffee could actually help suppress your appetite and increase your energy levels.[10]

 If you can’t drink it black, no worries.
 There’s room for one cup of coffee with a couple tablespoons of milk during a fast.
-Just leave the sugar and cream for when your fast is finished.
+Just leave the sugar and cream until your fast is finished.

 Tea